dsuth10/TimetableV1/README.md

 ### 🚧 In Progress
 - Final UI/UX polish and accessibility improvements
-- End-to-end testing with Playwright
+- End-to-end testing with Cypress
 - Performance optimization and bundle analysis

 ### 📋 Planned